zukulent0/Swap-League/rules.md

 - The winner must report the result of the match to the Tournament Organizer, loser does not have to
 - Ideally try to have your match recorded and uploaded on a video streaming service (Youtube, Twitch, Niconico, etc...)
 - Using cheats will forfeit your match and disqualify you from this league and any future leagues made by me.
+- Recorded video will be used to settle score disputes, cheat/lag accusations

 ## Joining the League ##
 - Please use this <a href="https://goo.gl/forms/ufoIOwyj3x2opccX2">FORM</a> to sign up for the league